What is CTTW Diamonds?

 The carat weight of a diamond — or, in this case, the total carat weight of a ring — is only one of several factors you should consider when you’re choosing an engagement ring.

 Other factors, such as a diamond’s cut, color and clarity, also play a role in its appearance and value.
-Known as the 4 Cs, these factors all interact with each other to affect the way a diamond looks and the amount you’ll pay for it.
+Known as the 4 Cs of diamonds, these factors all interact with each other to affect the way a diamond looks and the amount you’ll pay for it.

 As the GIA explains, “jewelry professionals use a systematic way to evaluate and discuss these factors” and assess a diamond’s quality and value.
 This means using objective measurement systems for factors such as diamond cut quality, color and clarity, not just its carat weight (or the total carat weight of several diamonds).